Many of us are trying to save energy, whether for financial or environmental reasons, or both.

 Bottom line

-Energy-saving myths run rampant, and many of them are well-intentioned.
-They may even sound like they make sense.
+Energy-saving myths abound, and many of them are well-intentioned and may even sound like they make sense.

 But these myths don’t really work in an era of more energy-efficient appliances, HVAC systems, and homes.

-If you want to get ahead financially and help the environment, you will have to look at other ideas for cutting your energy usage.
+If you want to get ahead financially and help the environment, you will have to consider other ways to reduce your energy usage.

 Lucrative, Flat-Rate Cash Rewards